Oregon Pharmacy Technician Licensing Guide

 For full application details and official requirements, visit the Oregon Board of Pharmacy’s Pharmacy Technician (PT) and Certified Oregon Pharmacy Technician (COPT) application instructions.

-Why Become a Certified Oregon Pharmacy Technician (COPT)?
+Why become a Certified Oregon Pharmacy Technician (COPT)?

 Becoming a Certified Oregon Pharmacy Technician (COPT) license can unlock significant career benefits.
 While the entry-level PT registration allows you to start working in a pharmacy, earning your COPT credential can help you stand out in a competitive job market and grow faster in your career.

-Key Benefits of COPT License
+Key benefits of COPT license

 Certified pharmacy technicians earn more than their non-certified peers.
 Employers value the added knowledge, skills, and professionalism that come with certification.